 The first step in the analysis is to identify an overall level of stimulus spending, and then to allocate the total amount among the various advanced energy technology/product options.
-There presently is no specific commitment to a stimulus amount by the state of California or commitment at the federal level, nor a commitment to direct some or all of a stimulus package toward the energy sector.
+There presently is no specific commitment at the federal level, nor a commitment to direct some or all of a stimulus package toward the energy sector.
 So we make an assumption about a potential level of spending based on a review of past stimulus spending at the state and federal level as well as current federal discussions around potential stimulus packages.

-The source of stimulus funding is presumed to be a federal stimulus package, a California-specific package, or some combination of the two.
+The source of stimulus funding is presumed to be a federal stimulus package, a Colorado-specific package, or some combination of the two.
 Moreover, the level of stimulus spending could be from a single package or the total across multiple stimulus bills over some period of time (e.g., two years).
 Thus, the starting point level of stimulus spending is an assumption made for the purpose of modeling the resulting economic impact.

 Considering the level of economic dislocation (reduced economic activity and increased unemployment) caused by the pandemic and discussions at the federal level of a potential \$2 trillion stimulus package, our analysis starts with total COVID-related stimulus spending of roughly three times the stimulus level under the American Recovery and Reinvestment Act (ARRA).
-We then estimate an amount of stimulus spending in California based on California's portion of the federal ARRA funding.
-We thus postulate a hypothetical investment in California of \$100 billion, whether from state funds or federal, on advanced energy technologies over one to two years.
+We then estimate an amount of stimulus spending in Colorado based on Colorado's portion of the federal ARRA funding.
+We thus postulate a hypothetical investment in Colorado of \$25 billion, whether from state funds or federal, on advanced energy technologies over one to two years.